alissatroiano/The-Grim-Repo/README.md

 **- Play:** Starts the game, by having the user click on a button that says, “play” located on the cover/start page (or section of the same page) to start the game.

-**- Game:** Allows the user to play the games, by clicking on one of two text-based prompts sent to them through the browser.
+**- Game:** Allows the user to play the games, by clicking on one of two text-based prompts sent to take them through the interactive game experience.

 **“The End”:** Let’s the user know when they have finished their story, by directing them to one of (several) endings.

 ## Credits

-- The text-based image of the Grim Reaper was copied from [ASCII Art Archive](https://www.asciiart.eu/mythology/grim-reapers)
+- s